Georgia Attorney for Victims of DUI Accidents

 No matter what you have gone through, insurance companies will try to make a quick, initial settlement offer to you in order to minimize the amount they have to pay.

 These initial offers are usually much less than the claim is actually worth.
-We advice to never accept an offer or sign anything presented by drunk driver’s insurance company without consulting an accident attorney and having the lawyer review the case, evidence, and offer.
+We advise to never accept an offer or sign anything presented by drunk driver’s insurance company without consulting an accident attorney and having the lawyer review the case, evidence, and offer.

 When you lose a loved one in an accident, your family shouldn’t have to suffer this loss without answers.
 If the death was caused by a drunk driver, you may be able to get financial compensation to help your family through Georgia wrongful death claim.